 When picking blackberries, I avoid blackberries that are next to the road because they are the ones that were most likely to have been sprayed.
 In addition, I tend to pick along dirt roads and dust from the road often covers the berry plants.
 Besides, berries along the road are not always the best, so getting a little deeper in the patch is always the better choice.

 When I have a full gallon of berries and when my milk jug won't hold another berry, I have enough berries to make my cobbler and some to freeze for another.
 Once home, I remove my blackberry clothes at the door and have my daughter check me for ticks before I do anything.
 Once I have checked for ticks, I take a shower and treat any scratches from the blackberries and any chigger bits that I do get with straight vinegar.
 It will sting now, but it will prevent incessant itching later.
 After I am dressed in more comfortable, cooler clothes, I am ready to begin preparing the berries for the cobbler.

 Blackberry Cobbler Cook Time

 1 hour 15 min

 Preparing the Blackberries for the Cobbler

-The first step in preparing the berries for cobbler is to wash them.
+The first step in preparing the berries for the cobbler is to wash them.
 If bought from the grocery store, a quick rinse is about all you will need to do.
-With frozen blackberries, you can skip this step all together.
-However, if you pick your berries from a wild patch like I do, You will want to remove any obvious debris from the pail, then pour the berries into a pan of cold water.
+With frozen blackberries, you can skip this step altogether.
+However, if you pick your berries from a wild patch as I do, You will want to remove any obvious debris from the pail, then pour the berries into a pan of cold water.
 Any leaves or harbored insects will float to the top.
-Pour off the water and the debris that floated to the surface, then fill with water again.
+Pour off the water and the debris that floated to the surface, then fill it with water again.
 More debris will surface.
 To this a couple more times to remove anything that is not the blackberries that you want to eat.
 When you feel that you have cleaned out all the debris, pour the blackberries into a colander to drain all the excess water.